At Home with the Braithwaites: Dame Alison Jane Braithwaite DBE

 Alison is the matriarch of the family.
 She is upstanding and unselfish.
 She cares for her family; however, through her deception, she often hurts them.
 After winning the lottery, she adopts a new Dynasty-resembling look; however, her taste "leaves a lot to be desired" as one character puts it.
 She has extramarital affairs with her brother-in-law and even her gardener, who is 20 years her junior.

 David Braithwaite

 David is the patriarch of the family.
 He is not as close to his children as Alison, and has a stormy relationship with eldest daughter Virginia; however, she is the only one he ever confides in.
 He has been having an affair for some time with his PA.
 He loathes his younger brother, Graham, who has an affair with Alison.

 Virginia Rowena Braithwaite

 Virginia is the eldest daughter.
 She is wanton, feckless and usually entirely selfish.
 She is closest to her mother, but has the confidences of both her parents.
-She is an open lesbian and has an ongoing relationship with Tamsin and an on-off affair with Megan.
+She is openly lesbian and has an ongoing relationship with Tamsin and an on-off affair with Megan.
 She works as a mechanic occasionally and studies at the University of York.
 She is described by sister Sarah as being her 'chain-smoking, screwed-up dyke of a sister'.